ducov2-network/explorer-ducov2/README.md

 These are aliases similar to those used for http://139.162.32.245:8081/ and http://139.162.32.245:8082/, respectively.

-## Enable Arqma emission
+## Enable DUCOV2 emission

-Obtaining current Arqma emission amount is not straight forward.
+Obtaining current DUCOV2 emission amount is not straight forward.
 Thus, by default it is disabled.
 To enable it use `--enable-emission-monitor` flag, e.g.,